 Mostly static websites (like portfolios and business pages) will benefit the most out of a CDN, as it has the potential to significantly cut loading times for visitors far away from InterServer’s data centers.
 If your website is constantly updated and contains a lot of dynamic content, a CDN will have less of an effect.

 You’ll often find that there’s a limit on the number of separate websites you can build with a shared web hosting plan.
 You might have enough disk space available for another small project you want to bring online, but you’ll either be limited to using subdomains, or not even have access to the databases needed to install more WordPress instances.

 Well, no such limits here.
 Open as many databases as you want, and use the domain manager to add extra domains, running completely separate websites.
 This is great if you’re looking to make the most out of your unlimited plan and aren’t expecting massive traffic on any of your websites.

 Ease of use

-Creating an Account
+Creating a New Account

 Connecting a Domain and Installing WordPress

 After the account activation debacle, I found myself a little less enamored with the service.
 What else was going to go wrong?
 Luckily, it was smooth sailing from that point onward.
 I found InterServer’s nameservers in my account area, and after updating them in my Namecheap dashboard, my hosting was connected in no time.

 Installing WordPress was easy with Softaculous, and the automatic installation took no longer than a minute.
 The only annoying thing was that the default destination folder is domain/wp/, so remember to remove the “wp” part.
 If you forget to do so, your domain name alone won’t direct to your site.
 Visitors will have to add “/wp” after the domain, and to fix it you’ll need to either reinstall, or delve into the MySQL database alone.